Nick Platnauer: Playing career

 He left Ninian Park in August 1989, after he was picked up by Neil Warnock at league rivals Notts County for a £50,000 fee.
 The "Magpies" missed out on automatic promotion by four points in 1989–90, but he played at Wembley as County won promotion to the Second Division with a 2–0 victory over Tranmere Rovers in the play-off final.
-County would achieve promotion from the play-offs for a second successive season in 1990–91, though Platnauer would play little part in it.
-He was loaned out to league rivals Port Vale in January 1991.
-He played fifteen games for the Burslem club, helping John Rudge to keep the "Valiants" in the Second Division, before returning to Meadow Lane in April.
+The county would achieve promotion from the play-offs for a second successive season in 1990–91, though Platnauer would play little part in it.a He was loaned out to league rivals Port Vale in January 1991.
+He played 15 games for the Burslem club, helping John Rudge to keep the "Valiants" in the Second Division, before returning to Meadow Lane in April.
 In July 1991 he joined another Second Division side in Leicester City on a free transfer.
 He enjoyed regular football in the 1991–92 season, helping Brian Little's "Foxes" to an encounter with Blackburn Rovers in the play-off final, though he would finally taste defeat at the national stadium, as Rovers won 1–0.

-Leicester would have another crack at the play-off final the following year, though Platnauer would have little contribution to the season, as he lost his first team place at Filbert Street, and moved to Scunthorpe United on a free transfer in March 1993.
-He scored two goals in 14 Third Division games for the "Iron", but did not win a longer stay at Glanford Park after Bill Green was sacked for failing to bring promotion.
+Leicester would have another crack at the play-off final the following year, though Platnauer would have little contribution to the season, as he lost his first-team place at Filbert Street, and moved to Scunthorpe United on a free transfer in March 1993.
+He scored two goals in 14 Third Division games for the "Iron" but did not win a longer stay at Glanford Park after Bill Green was sacked for failing to bring promotion.
 In August 1993, Platnauer signed with Football League newcomers Mansfield Town.
-He made 32 appearances for the "Stags" in 1993–94, helping Andy King to establish the Field Mill outfit in mid-table.
-In February 1994 he joined Keith Alexander at Lincoln City, as they spent the 1993–94 near the foot of the Third Division.
+He made 32 appearances for the "Stags" in 1993–94, helping Andy King to establish the Field Mill club in mid-table.
+In February 1994, he joined Keith Alexander at Lincoln City, and they spent the 1993–94 near the foot of the Third Division.
 There was a managerial merry-go-ground in 1994–95, as Alexander was replaced by John Beck between short spells with Sam Ellis and then Steve Wicks in the hot-seat.
-On leaving Sincil Bank, Platnauer became player-coach at Bedworth United, under former Notts County teammate Dean Thomas.
+On leaving Sincil Bank, Platnauer became a player-coach at Bedworth United, under former Notts County teammate Dean Thomas.
 He joined the newly amalgamated Hinckley United in 1997.
-The "Knitters" were then competing in the Division One Midlands of the Southern League, and Platnauer played 51 games despite being his late 30s.
+The "Knitters" were then competing in the Division One Midlands of the Southern League, and Platnauer played 51 games despite being in his late 30s.